reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 26. [Swiftype key stored in JavaScript source](https://hackerone.com/reports/427373) to New Relic - 11 upvotes, $0
 27. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 9 upvotes, $0
 28. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 9 upvotes, $0
-29. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 8 upvotes, $0
+29. [Captcha Bypass on SignUp Form](https://hackerone.com/reports/277300) to New Relic - 9 upvotes, $0
-30. [https://rpm.newrelic.com/login vulnerable to host header attack](https://hackerone.com/reports/123078) to New Relic - 8 upvotes, $0
+30. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 8 upvotes, $0
-31. [Drupal admin takeover via install.php not being performed prior to install.](https://hackerone.com/reports/329407) to New Relic - 8 upvotes, $0
+31. [https://rpm.newrelic.com/login vulnerable to host header attack](https://hackerone.com/reports/123078) to New Relic - 8 upvotes, $0
-32. [Captcha Bypass on SignUp Form](https://hackerone.com/reports/277300) to New Relic - 8 upvotes, $0
+32. [Drupal admin takeover via install.php not being performed prior to install.](https://hackerone.com/reports/329407) to New Relic - 8 upvotes, $0
 33. [Mixed content issues on newrelic.com](https://hackerone.com/reports/700091) to New Relic - 8 upvotes, $0
 34. [SSRF on synthetics.newrelic.com permitting access to sensitive data](https://hackerone.com/reports/141682) to New Relic - 7 upvotes, $0
 35. [Session Management Flaw](https://hackerone.com/reports/152944) to New Relic - 7 upvotes, $0